05/12/2017 | BEHIND THE DESIGN – THE AIRUSH FOIL SERIES

 The fuselage looks more dynamic.
 How does this change the feeling of the foil while riding compared to a more squared fuselage?

 JK – This new fuselage is amazing and one of the key focuses in our design.
-It has a lot less drag compare to a square fuselage as we commonly see in the industry.
+It has a lot less drag compared to a square fuselage as we commonly see in the industry.
 The difference is instantly noticeable and clear when you ride the two.

 MVR – The traditional square fuselage, that is widely used, was a result of using standard extruded sections.
 There is a definite disadvantage in drag with this fuselage shape.
 Our modular concept uses one fuselage shape for all options, thus we wanted to offer the low drag shape as a standard.